xcat2/xcat-core/docs/source/advanced/networks/infiniband/switch_configuration.rst

 Configure xdsh for Mellanox Switch
 ----------------------------------
 To run xdsh commands to the Mellanox Switch, you must use the --devicetype input flag to xdsh.
-In addition, for XCAT versions less than 2.8, you must add a configuration file, please see **"Setup ssh connection to the Mellanox Switch"** section.
+In addition, for xCAT versions less than 2.8, you must add a configuration file, please see `Setup ssh connection to the Mellanox Switch`_ section.

-For the Mellanox Switch the --devicetype is "IBSwitch::Mellanox".
-See xdsh man page: TODO `http://xcat.sourceforge.net/man1/xdsh.1.html <http://xcat.sourceforge.net/man1/xdsh.1.html>`_ for details.
+For the Mellanox Switch the ``--devicetype`` is ``IBSwitch::Mellanox``.
+See :doc:`xdsh man page <../../../guides/admin-guides/references/man/xdsh.1.html>` for details.

 Now you can run the switch commands from the mn using xdsh.
 For example: ::

-	xdsh mswitch -l admin --devicetype IBSwitch::Mellanox 'enable;configure terminal;show ssh server host-keys'
+	xdsh mswitch -l admin --devicetype IBSwitch::Mellanox \
+     'enable;configure terminal;show ssh server host-keys'

 Commands Supported for the Mellanox Switch
 ------------------------------------------